setwd('PATH')

 getwd()

 in a code chunk in your Quarto document and run the line.
-Compare the working directory with the one from the console.Change the working directory in one chuck using
+Compare the working directory with the one from the console.Change the working directory in one chunk using

 setwd()